Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Doctor**

-    You gain :material-lightbulb-on: proficiency in the Medicine skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+    You gain :material-lightbulb-on: Proficiency in the Medicine skill.
+If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.

 - **Back On Your Feet**

-    When you successfully stabilize a creature, it regains a number of hit points equal to your Wisdom modifier + proficiency bonus.(1)
+    When you successfully stabilize a creature, it regains a number of hit points equal to your Wisdom modifier + Proficiency Bonus.(1)
     { .annotate }

     1. This immediately brings the creature out of Death's Door.